bcoin-org/bcrypto/README.md

 [![Build Status][circleci-status-img]][circleci-status-url]

 The missing crypto module for Node.js.
 Bcrypto provides you with a consistent interface across Node.js and the browser.
-It is implemented as a [Node.js addon][addon] for C libraries [libtorsion][libtorsion] (with support for openssl and libgmp) and [libsecp256k1][libsecp256k1] with corresponding implementations in JavaScript.
+It is implemented as a [Node.js addon][addon] for C libraries [libtorsion][libtorsion] and [libsecp256k1][libsecp256k1] with corresponding implementations in JavaScript.

 ## Usage